What is the Sharpe ratio?

 Bottom line

-Evaluation of risk and compensation is done together while making investment decisions, and this is the main focus of Modern Portfolio Theory.
+Risk and compensation are evaluated together while making investment decisions, and this is the main focus of Modern Portfolio Theory.

 Generally, variance or its square root drifts compensation away from the investor.
-So to choose an investment, it is advisable to deal with risk and reward together.
-Sharpe ratio will help make investment decisions that will yield bigger returns even when the risk is considered.
+So, when choosing an investment, it is advisable to deal with risk and reward together.
+Sharpe ratio will help make investment decisions that yield more significant returns even when the risk is considered.